djdron/vortextracker/readme.txt

 These are global compatibility options.
 If you need to adjust only current module, see corresponding tab sheet on its window.

- 3xxx command style

- - Vortex Tracker II - new 3xxx command interpretation.
-It affects to playing and ASC modules import.
+ Features level

  - Pro Tracker 3.5 - old behavior of 3xxx command.
 Also ASC modules will be imported for playing with old PT3 players.
+ - Vortex Tracker II (PT 3.6) - new 3xxx command interpretation.
+It affects to playing and ASC modules import.
+ - Pro Tracker 3.7 - allows using of 1.xx and 2.xx special commands.
  - Try detect - allow VT to detect it.
 For PT3 are used header analyzing (see rules above).
-For PT2 is used old style.
-For all other - new.
+For PT2 is used 'Pro Tracker 3.5'.
+For all other - 'Vortex Tracker II (PT 3.6)'.

  Save with header